baarkerlounger/diveboard-gtk/README.md

 # Diveboard

 GTK client for https://www.diveboard.com/ designed for Linux based mobiles like the PinePhone/Librem5.
+Currently barely functional and not remotely performant, it's really more of a WIP UI mockup.

 ## Building